New Bilibid Prison: World War II

 Upon the outbreak of World War II in the Philippines on December 8, 1941 (Manila Time), the Philippine government rounded up all Japanese "enemy aliens" and placed them in various camps.
 The 4,000 Japanese nationals living in Manila—mostly businessmen and professionals—were interned at the Old Bilibid prison and at the newly-constructed New Bilibid Prison.
-The prison leadership under Prisons Director Major Eriberto Misa was said to had given compassionate treatment to the internees, with the internees trusting Misa.
+The prison leadership under Prisons Director Major Eriberto Misa was said to have given compassionate treatment to the internees, with the internees trusting Misa.
 The regular prisoners tried to contribute to the war effort by donating blood for the soldiers and pledging to fight the Japanese if the government permitted.
 The security risk prompted the government to decline the offer.

 As the Japanese advanced towards Manila, the regular prisoners became troubled by the stories of brutalities done by the Imperial Japanese Army troops in their occupied areas.
 Thus, on December 27, 1941, the prisoners attempted a mass escape.
 The escapees burned two buildings in this attempt, and about 3,000 prisoners tried to climb the prison walls.
 The prison guards fired their guns into the air to deter the prisoners from attempting to escape.
 The following morning, the escape had been averted.
 The authorities accounted for all prisoners.
 Director Misa stated to news outlets that escape attempts never succeeded.

 With the impending arrival of the Japanese in Muntinlupa, Misa sent then-NBP Superintendent (later Director of Prisons) Alfredo Bunye and his son Guillermo Misa to meet the Japanese forces in advance and “talk them out of entering the New Bilibid Prisons.”
 He then waited at the prison gates for whatever fate the invaders would give them.
 When the Japanese arrived, they let Misa stay in his position and ordered him to free the Japanese interns inside the prison.
 They stated that Misa would be held responsible for any future jailbreaks.

 The Japanese converted the New Bilibid Prison into a prisoner-of-war camp for American and Filipino soldiers.
 Also imprisoned at the facility were military offenders and captured guerrillas.
 Director Misa and the prison employees used their positions to secretly help the POWs by giving medical aid to the victims of torture, and allowing their families to visit them and be given food and letters.
 Later, some prison employees joined the guerrilla movement while continuing their work there.
 At the same time, Director Misa asserted to the Japanese the necessity of providing supplies for the prisoners, the employees, and the civilian residents living within the prison reservation.